Premier 15s leaders Saracens beat Quins

 Premier 15s leaders Saracens beat Harlequins 22-8 in a thrilling game at Twickenham Stoop.

-Victory maintained Saracens' seven-point lead at the top of the table with five regular-season games left.
+The victory maintained Saracens' seven-point lead at the top of the table with five regular-season games left.

 Quins' Amy Cokayne opening the scoring before Holly Aitchison hit back, but a Lagi Tuima penalty put Quins a point ahead at half-time.